jannepikkarainen/whatsuphome/FEATURES.md

 # Northern lights
 - Current probability of seeing them

+# OPNSense
+- Monitored with the official OPNSense SNMP template by Zabbix
+- Also monitored via Zabbix agent, as OPNSense plugins do offer that.
+Agent gives back a bit different kind of data than the SNMP template, so using both is beneficial

 # Philips OneBlade shaver
 - Estimated runtime left based on audio frequency